MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 1. In Visual Studio, open the ASP.NET project's *web.config* file.

 2. *Web.config* is an XML file, so contains nested sections marked by tags.
 Locate the `configuration/system.web/compilation` section.
-(If the `compilation` element does not exist, create it.)
+(If the `compilation` element doesn't exist, create it.)

-3. Ensure that the `debug` attribute in the `compilation` element is set to `true`.
-(If the `compilation` element does not contain a `debug` attribute, add it and set it to `true`.)
+3. Make sure that the `debug` attribute in the `compilation` element is set to `true`.
+(If the `compilation` element doesn't contain a `debug` attribute, add it and set it to `true`.)

-  If you are using local IIS instead of the default IIS Express server, ensure that the `targetFramework` attribute value in the `compilation` element matches the framework on the IIS server.
+  If you are using local IIS instead of the default IIS Express server, make sure that the `targetFramework` attribute value in the `compilation` element matches the framework on the IIS server.

   The `compilation` element of the *web.config* file should look like the following example: